Breast Implants in Cleveland, Ohio

 Risks of the surgery include infection, bleeding, anesthesia, nerve injury to the breast or nipple, chest wall injury, blood clots in the legs, breast implant malposition, implant rupture, implant asymmetry, poor cosmetic result and requirement for further surgery.
 I would be more than happy to see you in my clinic where I can also show you more pictures of my patients and explain the procedure in greater detail.

-The pictures below (click on the orange button) are good examples of how differences in a patient's body and starting breast size influence the outcome.
+The pictures featured in my photo gallery are good examples of how differences in a patient’s body and starting breast size influence the outcome.